kastle-lab/kastle-drawbridge/knowledge-graphs/02-modeling-fundamentals/Competency-Question.md

 ### So what is the benefit of using **CQ's** ⁉️

  - we use **CQ's** to keep us organized and goal oriented when we are developing our ontology!
-This organization makes it not only easier on ourselfs when developing a ontolgy but also when we are working as a group with other ontology engineers.
+This organization makes it not only easier on ourselves when developing a ontolgy but also when we are working with other ontology engineers.
 The more organization and consistency we have the more functional and detailed our ontology will be!

 ![Anmol and Chris](/pngs/theboys.png)

             Work smarter not harder!

-       Develope the habit of using CQ's to ensure that your ontolgy will be throughly developed and to keep your head from spinning.
+       Develope the habit of using CQ's to ensure that your ontolgy will be throughly developed.
+You will thank yourself for it later!

 ## So how do I start making my own **CQ's** ⁉️⁉️